 2.3.1.
-Mr. Tonny Missokia, Director, Business Development, Laina Finance in East Africa, offering abundant business opportunities due to its growing population and increasing digital adoption.
+Mr. Tonny Missokia, Director, Business Development, Laina Finance

+Mr. Missokia provided insights on the progress of Tanzania's fintech community in advancing a cash-lite economy, highlighting new innovations and key enablers to unlock further potential.
+He pointed out that Tanzania stands as one of the largest addressable markets in East Africa, offering abundant business opportunities due to its growing population and increasing digital adoption.
 His presentation emphasized the role of fintechs, such as Laina Finance, in driving financial innovation and addressing existing gaps through technology-driven solutions by integrating data-driven insights into product design.
 Leveraging technology and fintechs can also enhance customer awareness by providing accessible and user-friendly tools that educate individuals on financial management and available services.